 - Freezing the requirements.

-- Cannot go backwards.
+- Cannot go backward.

-- Poor model for long duration projects.
+- Poor model for long-duration projects.

 - High risk of failure.